 Following Hippocrates’ line of thinking – and much of what current scientific research shows to be true: it seems logical that food is both the culprit and the treatment for a big part of our lack of energy, muddled thinking, and mid-afternoon drowsy eyes.

 What Food Does For Your Body

 Food is your body’s fuel – it’s the gas in your tank that gives your body the energy it needs to function.
-Your cell phone needs to be charged, your car needs gas, and your body needs food.

 Food boosts your energy by giving your body enough calories and hydration to function and it stokes your metabolism so that it functions efficiently.
 And, you know what?
 We eat a lot of food.

 According to the US Department of Agriculture, a typical American eats around a ton – actually 1,996 pounds of food every year.
 Now, I’d bet this is no where typical for the remainder of the world, but for arguments sake, that breaks down to about:

 - 630 pounds of milk, yogurt, cheese and ice cream